electron/electronjs.org-old/data/blog/8-week-cadence.md

 Our first release with Chromium Extended Stable will be **Electron 15** on **September 21st, 2021**.

-Knowing the a release cadence change will impact other downstream applications, we wanted to let our developer community know as soon as possible.
+Knowing that a release cadence change will impact other downstream applications, we wanted to let our developer community know as soon as possible.
 Read on for more details about our 2021 release schedule.

 ## Moving to Extended Stable

 Given that our original Electron 15 release targeted a non-Extended Stable version (Chromium's Extended Stable versions are based on their even-numbered versions), we needed to change our original target release date.
 However, an Electron app must use the most recent 2 major versions of Chromium to be accepted to the Microsoft Store.
-With these two requirements, our Releases WG faced a timing dilemma.
+With these two requirements, our team faced a timing dilemma.

 Below is the planned release schedule for 2021: